-What kinds of things do you spend money on (e.g. rice, haircut, bike repairs)?
-List the three most important things you spend money on in a month.
-Compare your list with a partner.
+What kinds of things do you spend money on? (e.g. Rice, haircut, bike repairs).
+Try to list as many things as possible in your group.
+Rank them in the order of most important to least important.

-Economics is about the things that people need and want.
-It is about the production (making), distribution (dividing up and transporting) and consumption (using) of these things.
+Economics is the study of how goods and services are produced, distributed and used.
 It is also the study of the value of different goods and services, and how those values change.

-Economists think there are basic laws which explain how economic activities work.
+Economists have thought of some basic laws to show how it works.

-Goods are physical objects (food, clothes, computers).
-A service is a job or activity that somebody does for you (e.g. gives you a haircut, fixes a computer, cleans a house).
+Goods are physical objects (food, clothes, computers), a service is job or activity that somebody does for you. (e.g. gives you a haircut, fixes a computer, cleans a house)

-Which of the items on your list from the preview are goods and which are services?
+Which of the items on your list are goods and which are services?

-analysis: categorising
+analysis: categorizing

-discussion analysis Look at the list of professions below.
+Look at the list of professions below.
 What goods or services do they offer?
 What goods or services are they likely to receive?

-teacher clothes shop owner medic mechanic farmer Most things we spend money on include both goods and services.
-For example, when you have a cup of tea at a tea shop, the cup of tea is a good.
-But someone also made the cup of tea for you; they made the fire, boiled the water, washed the cup, and poured the tea.
-These activities are all part of the service.
-Similarly, when you go to school, the teachers teach you, the library lends you books, some students stay in the dormitory, etc. All of these are services.
-But schools can also provide goods, like textbooks and stationery.
-Sometimes we are charged for goods and services; sometimes we get them for free.
+teacher clothes shop owner medic ^{mechanic} farmer

+Most things we use include both goods and services.
+For example, when you have a cup of tea at a tea shop, the cup of tea is an example of goods.
+But someone also made the cup of tea for you: they made the fire, boiled the water, washed the cup, and poured the tea.
+These are all actions that give you a service.
+When you go to school, you get many different services: the teachers teach you, you can borrow books from the library, some students stay in the dormitory, etc. But you also get some goods, like textbooks, or a uniform.
+Sometimes we are charged for goods and services; sometimes we can get them for free.

-value (n): how much people will pay for something; how much something is worthcharge (v): to ask for money for goods or services extension evaluation
+distribute (v) - to divide something and give some to different people charge (v) - to ask for money for goods or services evaluation

-- Which goods are used in your community?
-What do you think are the five most common goods? - 2.
+- 1. Which goods are used in your community?
+What are the five most common goods? - 2.
 Where do these goods come from?
 Who produces these goods? - 3.
-Which services are used in your community?
-What are the five most common services? - 4.
-Who performs these services? - 5.
+Which services are used in your community? - 4.
+What are the five most common services? - 5.
+Who performs these services? - 6.
 Who pays these people?